bikrambora/nlp-lab/README.md

 ## Building an NLP-powered search index with Amazon Textract and Amazon Comprehend

+>This lab is provided as part of **[AWS Innovate AI/ML Edition](https://aws.amazon.com/events/aws-innovate/machine-learning/)**, click [here](https://github.com/phonghuule/aws-innovate-ai-ml) to explore the full list of hands-on labs.
+:information_source:
+ You will run this lab in your own AWS account.
+Please follow directions at the end of the lab to remove resources to avoid future costs.

 In this lab we will walk you through creating an NLP-powered search index with Amazon Textract and Amazon Comprehend as an automated content-processing pipeline for storing and analyzing scanned image documents.
 For pdf document processing, please refer AWS Sample github repository to use [Textractor](https://github.com/aws-samples/amazon-textract-textractor).

 This is a labified version of this AWS Blog [Post](https://aws.amazon.com/blogs/machine-learning/building-an-nlp-powered-search-index-with-amazon-textract-and-amazon-comprehend/)

 Architecture
 ------------